n-evansgibson/n-evansgibson/README.md

 - 👋 Hi, I’m @n-evansgibson
 - 👀 I’m interested in electrical engineering, 3D graphics, and data visualizations
-- 🌱 I’m currently learning isometric projection techniques using numpy
+- 🌱 I’m currently learning machine learning with tensorflow
 - 💞️ I’m looking to collaborate on any projects related to my interests
 - 📫 How to reach me: nevansgi@andrew.cmu.edu
 - 😄 Pronouns: she/her